 - Easily Schedule from anywhere using Tailwind’s browser extension

-- Tailwind Tribes allow you to easily share and re-share other people’s content by joining tribes related to your niche
+- Tailwind Communities allow you to easily share and re-share other people’s content by joining communities related to your niche

 - Bonus feature: content discovery makes it easy to find content from your favorite sites or find recommend pins by specific keywords or by board title.

 Let me know in the comments below what is one of your biggest struggles when it comes to Pinterest?

 Learn more about how to Use Pinterest for your Blog: